singha53-zz/omicsCentralDatasets/pathways.md

 output:
   html_document:
     keep_md: yes
-    toc: true
-    toc_depth: 5
 ---

-## Steps to reproduce pathways datasets (Genes symbols for each pathway database)
+## Steps to reproduce pathways datasets
 * downloaded from https://amp.pharm.mssm.edu/Enrichr/#stats on February 20, 2020 and converted them to .csv:
   - each row of the file is a pathway name followed by the gene symbols that belong to that pathway
   - applying read.delim() on the .txt files resulted in some issues (genes names going to the next line down)